-- § For those desiring a more advanced statistical analysis background, BSTA 630 and BSTA 632 are recommended if you have previously completed coursework in calculus through multivariable calculus and linear algebra.
-The permissions of the instructors are required to take these courses. - HPR 608 is required for those not taking BSTA 630 and BSTA 632. - \Any electives taken in the summer required prior authorization by the Chairs of the PhD Curriculum Committee and the Epidemiology Program.
+§ For those desiring a more advanced statistical analysis background, BSTA 630 and BSTA 632 are recommended if you have previously completed coursework in calculus through multivariable Graduate Group in Epidemiology and Biostatistics Handbook 2020-2021 Page 39 calculus and linear algebra.
+The permissions of the instructors are required to take these courses.

+[‡] HPR 608 is required for those not taking BSTA 630 and BSTA 632.

+[#] Any electives taken in the summer require prior authorization by the Chairs of the PhD Curriculum Committee and the Epidemiology Program.